-Prompted by the fluffy ricotta, I decided to layer the yellow beets with the cheese as a riff on lasagna, with the beet slices replacing the lasagna sheets.
+Prompted by a batch of fluffy ricotta in my fridge, I decided to layer the yellow beets with the cheese as a riff on lasagna, with the beet slices replacing the lasagna sheets.
 Yellow beets are milder in flavor than red beets, and their nutty, buttery flavor wouldn’t overpower the cheese.
-I also feared the red beets would completely saturate the dish with their magenta color, which, while lovely to look, threatened to irrevocably tint my pristine ricotta.
+I also feared the red beets would completely saturate the dish with their magenta color, which, while lovely to look at, threatened to irrevocably tint my pristine ricotta.
 This is a visually motivated dish.

 Roasted Yellow Beet and Ricotta Tian

-Makes 1 – 8 inch square tian or 4 individual ramekins
+Serves 4; Makes one (8-inch) tian or 4 individual ramekins

 1 small garlic clove, minced

 1 teaspoon salt

 1/2 teaspoon freshly ground black pepper

 - Trim the greens and ends of the beets and peel the skin.
 Thinly slice the beets, preferably with a mandoline, about 1/8-inch thick.